chenlianfu/geta/README.md

     [INPUT]
         --genome <string>    default: None, required
         Enter the FASTA file of the genome sequence that you want to annotate.
-If the input genome file has repeats masked, you can skip the repeat sequence masking step by removing the --RM_species_Dfam ,  --RM_species_RepBase, --RM_lib parameters and adding the --no_RepeatModeler parameter.
-In this instance , it is advised to hard mask the transposable sequences using base N and to soft mask simple or tandem repeats using lowercase characters.
+If the input genome file has repeats masked, you can skip the repeat sequence masking step by removing the --RM_species_Dfam, --RM_species_RepBase, --RM_lib parameters and adding the --no_RepeatModeler parameter.
+In this instance, it is advised to hard mask the transposable sequences using base N and to soft mask simple or tandem repeats using lowercase characters.

         --RM_species_Dfam | --RM_species <string>    default: None
         Enter the name of a species or class for RepeatMakser to perform a repeat sequence analysis for the genome using the HMM data of corresponding taxonomic species in the Dfam database.
-The file /opt/biosoft/geta/RepeatMasker_lineage.txt has the values that can be provided for this parameter to represent the class of species.
-For example , Eukaryota is for eukaryotes, Viridiplantae is for plants, Metazoa is for animals, and Fungi is for fungi.
+The file /opt /biosoft/geta/RepeatMasker_lineage.txt has the values that can be provided for this parameter to represent the class of species.
+For example, Eukaryota is for eukaryotes, Viridiplantae is for plants, Metazoa is for animals, and Fungi is for fungi.
 Before attempting to enter this parameter, the RepeatMasker program needed to be installed and the Dfam database needed to be configured.
 Note that due to its massive size, the Dfam database has been split up into nine partitions.
 By default, RepeatMasker only contains the zero root partition of the Dfam database, which is suitable for species such as mammals and fungi.
      If necessary, consider downloading the proper Dfam database partition and configuring it to RepeatMasker.
      For example, the 5th partition of the Dfam database is designated for Viridiplantae, while the 7th partition is for Hymenoptera.

         --RM_species_RepBase <string>    default: None
-        Enter the name of a species or class for RepeatMakser to perform a repeat sequence analysis for the genome using the nucleotide sequences of corresponding taxonomic species in the RepBase database .
+        Enter the name of a species or class for RepeatMakser to perform a repeat sequence analysis for the genome using the nucleotide sequences of corresponding taxonomic species in the RepBase database.
      The file /opt/biosoft/geta/RepeatMasker_lineage.txt has the values that can be provided for this parameter to represent the class of species.
-For example, Eukaryota is for eukaryotes, Viridiplantae is for plants , Metazoa is for animals, and Fungi is for fungi.
+For example, Eukaryota is for eukaryotes, Viridiplantae is for plants, Metazoa is for animals, and Fungi is for fungi.
 Before attempting to enter this parameter, the RepeatMasker program needed to be installed and the RepBase database needed to be configured.
 Note that RepBase is no longer providing free downloads and that the most recent version of the database, 20181026, is older and contains few repetitive sequence data.